MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/quick-start/cordova.md

 > If a remote server was already set-up, skip this step.

-From a **Command-line** window, navigate to the server's **scripts** folder and run the command: <code>./start.sh</code> in Mac and Linux or <code>start.cmd</code> in Windows.
+From a **Command-line** window, navigate to the server's **scripts** folder and run the command: `./start.sh` in Mac and Linux or `start.cmd` in Windows.

 ### 2. Creating an application

-In a browser window, open the MobileFirst Operations Console by loading the URL: <code>http://your-server-host:server-port/mfpconsole</code>.
+In a browser window, open the MobileFirst Operations Console by loading the URL: `http://your-server-host:server-port/mfpconsole`.
 If running locally, use: [http://localhost:9080/mfpconsole](http://localhost:9080/mfpconsole).
 The username/password are *admin/admin*.

 1. Click on the "Create new" button next to **Applications** and select the desired *platform*, *identifier* and *version* values.